Sarr’s 14 points, 14 rebounds lead Wake Forest by Charleston

 Zep Jasper scored 13 points and Grant Riller added 11 as Charleston (3-3) lost for the third time in its past four games.

+Sarr was the exception field-goal-percentage wise.
+He was 4 of 6 from the field, and also went 9 of 9 from the field when scoring a career-best 21 points on Nov.
+13 against UNC Asheville.

+“Coming off the bench is bringing energy to the team and doing a lot of talking on defense,” Sarr said.
+“It was just being a presence in the paint.”

-Wake Forest pushed a two-point lead at halftime to 10 points at 43-34 with 14:25 remaining, and the Demon Deacons held on from there, despite shooting just 36% from the field.
+Wake Forest pushed a two-point lead at halftime to 10 points at 43-34 with 14:25 remaining, and the Demon Deacons held on from there, despite shooting just 38.5% from the field in the second half.

 Charleston cut its deficit to 56-53 on a 3-pointer by Jasper with 3:29 remaining, before Sarr scored four points in a 7-0 run for Wake Forest to push the lead back to 10 at 63-53 with 1:16 remaining.